Teaching Methodologies

 John Dewey

-In recent years we have amplified peer learning.
+In my experience peer learning is the most effective teaching method.
+Particularly in an international study environment.
 International students tend to be more reliant on their teachers, which can make the transition to graduate degrees a challenge.

 "The peer learning method is a continuous part of human learning and a teaching strategy in which lay teachers of different ages and at the same level of learning help each other to learn from each other (1)."

-The teacher also becomes a learner, which opens up new perspectives for both and encourages activity and interaction for all involved.
+For effective application in architecture education, the teacher must become a learner too.
+This entails reexperiencing, relearning and reflecting on what one has learned.
+This opens up new perspectives for students and teachers.
+This encourages engagement and interaction.
 It enables students' needs to be assessed and the teacher's pressure for preparation to be reduced.

-Instead of conventional lectures and seminars, we have bundled this under the premise of increased peer learning, in which the students take the most active part.
+Instead of conventional lectures and seminars, I bundled this under the premise of increased peer learning, in which the students take the most active part.
+There is no plausible argument why the conventional two lectures should be maintained.

 1) .Topping KJ.
 The effectiveness of peer tutoring in further and higher education: A typology and review of the literature.
 Higher education.
 1996;32(3):321–45.